Executives and Board

 Chief Executive Officer

 Prior to IRUSA, Sharif served as the Executive Director and General Counsel of Oaktree Institute, Inc., a leadership and educational nonprofit organization that aims to develop value-driven, action-focused, and results-oriented leaders.
-While at Oaktree Institute, Sharif was able to manage a team of subject matter experts in a comprehensive and systematic way to develop and implement educational programs of a newly formed nonprofit organization, build leadership capacity, and provide support for community-based initiatives.
+While at Oaktree Institute, Sharif was able to manage a team of subject matter experts in a comprehensive and systematic way to develop and implement educational programs of a newly-formed nonprofit organization, build leadership capacity, and provide support for community-based initiatives.
 Sharif has over 14 years of experience in a wide range of legal and humanitarian areas, including nonprofit law and management, civil litigation and arbitration, community development and humanitarian sector advocacy.
 Sharif is a 2009 graduate of Hofstra University School of Law, where he received his Juris Doctor degree and served on the Dean’s Advisory Committee.
 In 2018, the Board of Governors of the American Red Cross appointed Sharif to the organization’s National Diversity Advisory Council.
-Sharif currently resides in Maryland with his family.

 Anwar Khan has more than twenty years of experience working in the field of humanitarian and development assistance.
-Anwar is from Pakistani descent, grew up in England but has lived in the US since 1994.
-He earned a degree in biochemistry in 1993 and began working with Islamic Relief Worldwide.
-In 1994 he moved to the United States.
-Since then, he has aided in IRUSA’s expansion, helping startup offices in the Los Angeles and Dallas areas to expanding across the country with several offices and moving its headquarters to the Washington DC area.
+Anwar is of Pakistani descent and grew up in England, but has lived in the United States since 1994.
+He holds a degree in biochemistry.

-Anwar has extensive experience in the field: he has traveled to conflict and disaster zones including Bosnia-Herzegovina, Chechnya, Gaza, Darfur, Haiti, Pakistan, and Syria.
+Anwar has extensive experience in the field: he has traveled to conflict and disaster zones including Bosnia-Herzegovina, Chechnya, Palestine, Sudan, Haiti, Yemen, Pakistan, and Syria.
 He has also traveled for development work in Africa and South Asia, visiting locations including Timbuktu.
 In the United States, he helped set up an extensive volunteer network that now consists of several thousand people.
-On behalf of IRUSA, Anwar has been appointed to the board of Interaction, Joint Learning Initiative (JLI) and U.S. Agency for International Development (USAID)’s Advisory Committee on Voluntary Foreign Aid (ACVFA).
-Along with other leaders in the international development field, Khan provides advice, analysis, and recommendations to USAID on the most pressing development issues in the world today.
-He is also serving on the U.S. State Department’s Religion and Foreign Policy Working Group, where he advises on humanitarian issues and the intersection of faith and development.
+On behalf of IRUSA, Anwar has been appointed to the board of Interaction, Joint Learning Initiative (JLI), and U.S. Agency for International Development (USAID)’s Advisory Committee on Voluntary Foreign Aid (ACVFA).
+Along with other leaders in the international development field, Anwar provides advice, analysis, and recommendations to USAID on the most pressing development issues in the world today.
+He has also served on the U.S. State Department’s Religion and Foreign Policy Working Group, where he advised on humanitarian issues and the intersection of faith and development.

-Mr. Khan is the longest serving staff member in the organization, with his 25 years of experience he has become a subject-matter expert and a vast knowledge of historical data.
-Anwar Khan is a dynamic motivational speaker on various topics in the humanitarian and development sector.
-Before becoming President, Anwar held a variety of leadership roles at Islamic Relief USA, directing Islamic Relief USA’s program efforts; managing its fundraising offices and operations; overseeing its fund development work; and leading the organization as Chief Executive Officer.
-Mr. Khan is the longest serving staff members in the organization.
+Anwar is a dynamic motivational speaker on various topics in the humanitarian and development sector.
+Before becoming IRUSA President, Anwar held a variety of leadership roles at Islamic Relief USA, directing Islamic Relief USA’s program efforts; managing its fundraising offices and operations; overseeing its fund development work; and leading the organization as Chief Executive Officer.
+Anwar is the longest serving staff members in the organization.